ASRBench/asrbench/docs/configuration.md

 - audio_dir: Directory where the audio files for transcription are located.
 - reference_dir: Directory with the reference files for each audio.

-!!! note "File Formats"
+!!! warning "Dataset Files"
-    The audio files can be in different formats (wav, mp3, etc.), while the reference files must be in .txt format.
+    For the system to correctly identify audio and transcript pairs, the files must have the same name, differing only by extension.
+Audio files can have any extension, while transcription files must have the extension .txt.

 ## Transcribers